pnkjwrk3/FSharp-TCP-Client-Server/README.md

-# Concurrent Socket Communication in F# - Programming Assignment
+# Concurrent Socket Communication in F#

 This repository contains the source code for a concurrent client/server implementation for socket communication using F#.